llegregam/NmrQuant/docs/inputs.rst

 informational purposes.
 This is not a problem and will not interfere with the software's ability to read the file.

 .. note:: For metabolites that are quantified using two or more regions, the formalism is to add a number **separated
-          from the metabolite name by a space.** The same must be done for the metabolite names in the data file:
+          from the metabolite name by an underscore.** The same must be done for the metabolite names in the data file:

           ================== =====
             Metabolite        Heq
           ================== =====
            Formate            1
-           Phenylalanine 1    3
+           Phenylalanine_1    3
-           Phenylalanine 2    2
+           Phenylalanine_2    2
            Tyrosine           2
           ================== =====

 .. note:: If there is no corresponding metabolite in the database file for a given metabolite in the datafile, RMNQ will
-          notify you by adding a star (*) after the metabolite's name in the output file, and keep the areas in the final results.
+          notify you by adding *_Area* after the metabolite's name in the output file, and keep the areas in the final results.
 In this case, the software will also use the area values for plotting.
 This means that if the user uses an arbitrary name for an unknown integration area ("*unknown*" for example) it will still be plotted and put in the results.